FelixP91/FelixP91/README.md

 - I’m Dr. Felix Panis.
 After finishing my master studies in pharmacy I completed my PhD studies in chemistry.
 Currently, I am a postdoctoral researcher at the University of Vienna at the Department of Biophysical Chemistry.

-- My reseacrh combines biochemical investigations of enzymes with computational and AI based methods.
-My work is focused on investigating enzyme kinetics, recombinant expresion and purification of proteins.
+- My reseacrh combines biochemical investigations of recombinantly expressed enzymes with computational and AI based methods.
+My work is focused on investigating enzyme kinetics, recombinant expression and purification of proteins.

 - I am interested in developing computational models for:
   * phylogenetic classification of protein sequences.